-On Saturday, April 4th, from 11 a.m.- 5 p.m. local vendors, restaurants, and bands will set up their tents and tables for festival-goers to enjoy a taste of the eclectic Freret Street.
+On Saturday, April 2nd, local vendors, restaurants and bands will set up their tents and tables for festivalgoers to enjoy a taste of the eclectic Freret Street.

-Since the 1990’s the Freret Market has hosted this festival every year to show off the talents of Freret Street vendors and share their locally made products with visitors from near and far.
+From the 1990’s, the Freret Market has hosted this festival every year to show off the talents of the vendors of Freret Street and share their locally made products with visitors from near and far.

-This year’s festival will take place on Freret from Napoleon to Robert St. and entry is free!
-With 5 blocks of live music, tasty food and more, you don’t want to miss out on this year’s festival!
+Festival hours are typically from 11 a.m.- 6 p.m., and the festival is held on Freret from Napoleon to Valmont St. Best of all, entry is FREE!
+With seven blocks of live music, tasty food and more, you don’t want to miss out on this year’s festival!

-Over 200 vendors will be at the festival, showcasing their arts, crafts and wearables.
+215 vendors will be at the festival, showcasing their arts, crafts, and clothing.
 All products are handmade by local artists.
-You can expect to find clothing, paintings, jewelry, wall art, stationary and more!
+You can expect to find clothing, paintings, jewelry, wall art, stationary, and more!

-You can also shop at the flea market for used CD’s, books, clothing and other knick-knacks.
+You can also shop at the flea market vendors for secondhand books, clothing, and other knick-knacks.

 Checkout the festival’s website for a list of participating vendors.

 No matter what kind of food you’re in the mood for, Freret Street Fest will satisfy your craving.
-From Crepes and cupcakes, to fresh juices, burgers and BBQ, this festival will be filled with food trucks and small vendors that are ready to satisfy your appetite.
+From Crepes and cupcakes, to fresh juices, burgers and BBQ, this festival will host four major food areas with food trucks, Abita beer and small local vendors that are ready to satisfy your appetite.

-Throughout the festival you will hear live music from three different stages.
-Expect a variety of New Orleans original music styles from brass bands to funk and blues to keep you entertained.
-And the best part?
-The live music is free!
+Throughout the entire festival you will hear live music from three different stages.
+Expect a variety of New Orleans original music styles from brass bands to funk and blues to keep you entertained (as if the food and shopping isn’t enough).!

 Keep an eye on the festival website for the lineup of this year’s artists, as the list is subject to change.

-In addition too all the food, music, and art you will also find a kid’s activity area and even a doggie pit where you can adopt a pet and bring it home (you know you want to).
+In addition too all the food, music, and art you will also find a kid’s activity area, and even a doggie pit where you can adopt a pet and bring it home.

 There are always a couple other surprises at Freret Street Fest, like second lines and other parades, but you’ll have to come check it out to see!

-Freret Street will be blocked off from Napoleon to Robert St. on the day of the event.
-There are two free parking lots nearby, one on Napoleon Ave and South Robertson St, and the other on the corner of Magnolia and Cadiz Streets.
+Freret Street will be blocked off from Napoleon to Valmont St. on the day of the event.
+There are two free parking lots nearby, one on Napoleon Ave and South Robertson St, and the other on the corner of Magnolia and Cadiz streets.